planetarium/snack.planetarium.dev/content/posts/2019/04/libplanet-0.2.eng.md

 Although P2P communication was possible from [Libplanet 0.1][5], all peers had to have a public IP.
-In other words, because we couldn't reach peers behind routers, communication was actually limited in reality.
+In other words, because we couldn't reach peers behind routers, network communication was actually limited in reality.
-Solving this issue was a top priority for us and so, traversing NAT was a major goal in the 0.2 roadmap.
+Solving this issue was a top priority for us and so traversing NAT was a major goal in the 0.2 roadmap.
-Even though our strategy was a bit inefficient, we implemented [RFC 5766] and [RFC 5389], called <abbr title="Traversal Using Relays around NAT">TURN</abbr> and
+To cover most cases,
-<abbr title="Session Traversal Utilities for NAT">STUN</abbr>,
+we implemented [RFC 5766] and [RFC 5389], called <abbr title="Traversal Using Relays around NAT">TURN</abbr> and
-to cover most cases.
+<abbr title="Session Traversal Utilities for NAT">STUN</abbr>.
-Also, there weren't any open source C# implementation to ease the process, so our team's Swen Mun had to implement all the necessary parts of the specification from scratch.
+Also, there weren't any open source C# implementation to ease the process, so our team's Swen Mun implemented the necessary parts of the specification from scratch.
 If you're interested in Swen's journey, please also read the article, [*Moving Beyond NAT*][6], in which he explains how he solved this problem.